Neal's Yard Dairy: History

 One of the first customers was Monty Python's John Cleese.
 The new owners were still learning how to make cheese, and "had only managed yoghurt that day, so it all rather descended into a Monty Python sketch".
 Despite this rocky start, the store grew from a cheesemaker into a retailer of artisanal, mostly British and Irish cheeses (including farmhouse Cheddar cheese and varieties such as Stinking Bishop), spinning off the cheesemaking operation as Neal's Yard Creamery in 1985.

+The shop moved around the corner to 17 Shorts Gardens in 1992.
 A cheese store was opened in Borough Market in 1997, which opened as a second shop in 1998.
 By 2010 the cheese store was moved to railway arches in Druid Street, Bermondsey.
 Together with Monmouth Coffee Company and a property company, Neal's Yard Dairy took a lease on a stretch of railway arches around Spa Road railway station in Bermondsey to provide accommodation for food manufacturers and wholesalers.
 The company headquarters moved into railway arches at Spa Terminus in 2018.
 In 2020 the company opened a fourth shop in Islington.

 As of 2020, the company sells about 550 tonnes of cheese a year through its shops, exports and online.